 Haskayne students, please refer to the Haskayne page.

 Courses can be between 3-6 HK credits and a full course load is 30 credits per semester, though students may take a minimum of 24 credits and a maximum of 36.
-Course information is available on each department's site.
+For course information please scroll down to academic information and choose "available courses by Faculty".
 Please note that students must choose more than 50% of their classes from one faculty.

 All courses are taught in English with the exception of classes in the Department of Chinese (course codes CHIN).

 Student Tips: "The classes at HKU were a lot more creative in comparison to UCalgary, many external resources were utilized in order to explain theories or concepts.
 This meant field trips, tutorial meetings and many, many prestigious guest speakers."